amantadine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a full glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Use a specially marked spoon or container to measure each dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Take all of your medicine as directed even if you think your are better.
 Do not skip doses or stop your medicine early.
-Contact your pediatrician or health care professional regarding the useof this medicine in children.
+Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 1 year old for selected conditions, precautions do apply.
 Patients over 65 years old may have a stronger reaction and need a smaller dose.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?